 Due to the popularity of our OT Program, we recommend that you submit your online application as early as possible.
 Deadlines listed below are for online applications.
 Acceptance decisions are not made until all admissions elements are received and reviewed by the admissions committee.
 Applications are reviewed once all elements are received.

 See our school's admissions page to apply to our Occupational Therapy Programs.

-The type of student we are especially looking for is one who is sincerely and actively people-oriented, emotionally stable, and able to give and take in a positive manner.
-The student must not be easily disturbed by living stresses.
-Occupational therapy students do not need to be specifically artistic, but they should be high in mechanical aptitude, resourcefulness, and critical thinking.
+We are looking for students who are leaders, service-oriented and compassionate.
+Applicants need to have effective stress management and time management skills as this is a rigorous gradate program.
+Occupational therapy applicants do not need to be specifically artistic, but they should be high in mechanical aptitude, resourcefulness, and critical thinking.
 We feel it is our obligation to assure quality care of patients by preparing students who meet these qualifications.